Azure-Samples/azure-health-data-and-ai-samples/samples/analytics-visualization/README.md

 ## End-to-end pipeline
 The end-to-end pipeline is shown in the diagram below, starting with FHIR data in a FHIR server.
 <img src="./images/analyticspipelinediagram.png" height="220">
 - In **Stage 1: Convert FHIR data to Parquet**, FHIR data in a FHIR server is converted to Parquet files (to help facilitate easier data analysis) and stored in Data Lake.
-This is done with the [OSS FHIR to Synapse Sync Agent](https://github.com/microsoft/FHIR-Analytics-Pipelines/blob/main/FhirToDataLake/docs/Deploy-FhirToDatalake.md) tool, or the analytics connector private preview.
+This is done with the [OSS FHIR to Synapse Sync Agent](https://github.com/microsoft/FHIR-Analytics-Pipelines/blob/main/FhirToDataLake/docs/Deploy-FhirToDatalake.md) tool.
 - In **Stage 2: Create external tables**, external tables and views of that Parquet files are made in Synapse.
 - In **Stage 3: Query and Visualize**, Stored Procedures query the data to visualize in a PowerBI dashboard.
 This sample mainly focuses on Stage 3, but pointers will be provided for Stage 1 and 2.

-For each of the stages, two option paths are provided depending on what data you would like to use.
-If you have your own sample data and used/want to use the [OSS FHIR to Synapse Sync Agent](https://github.com/microsoft/FHIR-Analytics-Pipelines/blob/main/FhirToDataLake/docs/Deploy-FhirToDatalake.md) tool or analytics connector private preview, follow Option A. If you want to follow this tutorial from scratch with provided sample data, follow Option B.

 # Stage 1: Convert FHIR data to Parquet
 First, convert your FHIR data into Parquet files and store them in Azure Data Lake.
 Converting FHIR data into Parquet files makes it easier to facilitate data analysis later on.
-## Option A: Using your own sample data + FHIR to Synapse Sync Agent or analytics connector private preview
-- If you have your own sample FHIR data that needs to be converted into Parquet files, please use the OSS tool [FHIR to Synapse Sync Agent](https://github.com/microsoft/FHIR-Analytics-Pipelines/blob/main/FhirToDataLake/docs/Deploy-FhirToDatalake.md) and follow steps 1 - 3.
-Once you are finished, move on to "Stage 2: Create external tables and views".
-- If you have already converted your FHIR data into Parquet files with the [FHIR to Synapse Sync Agent OSS tool](https://github.com/microsoft/FHIR-Analytics-Pipelines/blob/main/FhirToDataLake/docs/Deploy-FhirToDatalake.md), or you are coming from the analytics connector private preview, please move on to "Stage 2: Create external tables and views".

-## Option B: Using provided sample data
-If you do not have your own sample FHIR data, or you would like to use our provided sample data parquet files, follow steps in the "Stage 1" section in the [Appendix](https://github.com/Azure-Samples/azure-health-data-services-samples/blob/main/samples/analytics-visualization/docs/Appendix.md#stage-1-convert-fhir-data-to-parquet-option-b-using-provided-sample-data) to create a Data Lake and copy our sample Parquet files inside.
+To use our provided sample data parquet files, follow steps in the "Stage 1" section in the [Appendix](https://github.com/Azure-Samples/azure-health-data-services-samples/blob/main/samples/analytics-visualization/docs/Appendix.md#stage-1-convert-fhir-data-to-parquet-option-b-using-provided-sample-data) to create a Data Lake and copy our sample Parquet files inside.
 Please note that this only copies over sample Parquet files into Data Lake and is only used to quickly deploy this sample.

 # Stage 2: Create external tables and views
 Next, create external tables and views from the Parquet files.
-## Option A: Using your own sample data + FHIR to Synapse Sync Agent or analytics connector private preview
-If you have already used the [FHIR to Synapse Sync Agent OSS tool](https://github.com/microsoft/FHIR-Analytics-Pipelines/blob/main/FhirToDataLake/docs/Deploy-FhirToDatalake.md) or the analytics connector private preview to convert FHIR data to Parquet files, please follow steps 4 - 7 [here](https://github.com/microsoft/FHIR-Analytics-Pipelines/blob/main/FhirToDataLake/docs/Deploy-FhirToDatalake.md) to create the external tables and views.
-Note that if you do not already have a Synapse workspace, you will need to create a Synapse workspace in Azure Portal before proceeding.
-Once you have completed those steps, please move on to "Stage 3: Query and Visualize".

-## Option B: Using provided sample data
-If you are using provided Parquet sample files to run this sample, please follow steps in "Stage 2" section in the [Appendix](https://github.com/Azure-Samples/azure-health-data-services-samples/blob/main/samples/analytics-visualization/docs/Appendix.md#stage-2-create-external-tables-and-views-option-b-using-provided-sample-data)
+To use provided Parquet sample files to run this sample, please follow steps in "Stage 2" section in the [Appendix](https://github.com/Azure-Samples/azure-health-data-services-samples/blob/main/samples/analytics-visualization/docs/Appendix.md#stage-2-create-external-tables-and-views-option-b-using-provided-sample-data)

 # Stage 3: Query and Visualize